nricciardi/pave-guard/slides-summary.md

 ### StaticGuard

+[NIC]

 StaticGuard device is composed by a microcontroller which manages sensors.
 Firmware of StaticGuard was developed using Arduino libraries.
 Telemetries are sent to remote server using integrated bridge.
 StaticGuard is place above the road, in order to capture transits of vehicles of different shapes.

-StaticGuard’s firmware is executed on Arduino R4 Wi-Fi.
+StaticGuard's firmware is executed on Arduino R4 Wi-Fi.
-This microcontroller allows us to manage sensors and build the device’s bridge in an all-in-one board.
+This microcontroller allows us to manage sensors and build the device's bridge in an all-in-one board.

 StaticGuard includes 3 types of sensors: